 30. Try different Spanish wines at “Casa Gonzalez”

 I have read that Spain is the country with the highest ‘bars per capita’ rate worldwide and Calle de la Cava Baja in Madrid is proof: You will find 50 bars in only 300 meters.
 Here, you have everything from Spanish Tabernas to pubs or cocktail places.
 A great plan for an evening out.
+What I love about this street is that all bars are beautifully decorated inside.
+Just look at the photos:

 32. Visit Sobrino de Botín, the oldest restaurant in the whole world